-In three years’ time, Amazon could take as much as 14% of total US digital ad sales, up from 9% in 2019.
+In a years’ time, Amazon could take as much as 14% of total US digital ad sales, up from 9% in 2019.
 While nowhere near as large as Google or Facebook, Amazon is growing.
 It’s rapidly becoming the go-to retail site for shoppers who are both browsing and ready-to-buy.
 Amazon converts at a rate 6x higher than the next top 10 retail sites in the US.
 If you want to succeed on Amazon, and in ecommerce more generally, Amazon advertising needs to be part of your strategy.

 Advertising on Amazon is also important to improving your products’ organic search ranking.
 Sales generated by ads improve the sales history of the product.
 If a product has a strong sales history, it is placed higher up search results ranking.
 So your conversions due to ads will aid your conversions due to organic search results.